top of page

 Parent Like a Champion Workshop

-Join Play Like a Champion's Kristin Sheehan as she takes attendees through our popular Parent Like a Champion Workshop.
-Learn about how this unique hour-long workshop can transform the culture in your youth or high school setting.
+Join Play Like a Champion's Kristin Sheehan as she takes attendees through the Parent Like a Champion program, a one-hour workshop that has transformed the culture at youth sports organizations across the country.

 Kristin Sheehan